segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 2. A CDN you can serve assets from
 3. Access to the CDN settings

-This guide explains how to set up a custom domain in Cloudfront.
-The same principles can be applied to almost any modern CDN that supports proxying.
+This guide explains how to set up a custom domain in CloudFront.
+The same principles can be applied to almost any modern CDN that supports proxies.

 You need to set up two important parts, regardless of the CDN provider you use:
 - Proxy to Segment CDN (`cdn.segment.com`)